Our research is editorially independent but we may earn a commission for purchases made through our links.

-Whether you’ve chosen to go gluten-free to be a little healthier, or if you’ve been diagnosed with an allergy or Celiac disease, there’s amazing restaurants with iconic cuisines that not only have great gluten-free items, they’ve mastered them.
+Whether you’ve chosen to go gluten-free to be a little healthier, or if you’ve been diagnosed with an allergy or Celiac disease, there are amazing restaurants in America with iconic cuisines that not only have great gluten-free items, they’ve mastered them.
 Authentic Italian, real deep dish pizza, fried seafood—you can find these favorites made without wheat flour or gluten-containing products.
 After scouring the map, these are the best gluten-free eats in the United States.

 Disclaimer: Always let the restaurant staff know if you have an allergy.

 Senza Gluten in New York allows glutenless diners to love Italian food again.
-While they have expected finds like pizza, an incredible lasagna, wide variation of pastas and classic desserts like tiramisu can once again touch your lips.
-The ambience is wonderful, and many who don’t even eat strictly GF find themselves dining at this refined New York establishment.
+While they have expected finds like pizza, an incredible lasagna, a wide variation of pasta and classic desserts like tiramisu can once again touch your lips.
+The ambiance is wonderful, and many who don’t even eat strictly GF find themselves dining at this refined New York establishment.

 Salt Lake City has a decent amount of gluten-free restaurants, but Zest Kitchen and Bar is totally GF and plant-based.
 Almost everything is organic as well.
 Everything has a healthy twist, from nachos with cashew ginger sour cream to hazelnut chickpea pancakes during brunch.
 But what makes Zest a little edgier is its refined bar scene with music and crazy creative cocktails with interesting ingredients—all-natural, most definitely.

 Just BE Kitchen is a cheery breakfast, lunch, and dinner spot in Colorado that serves gluten-free American fare.
 As seen on Diners, Drive-Ins, and Dives, they are committed to offering comfort food from a conscious kitchen.
 The all-day menu includes favorites like burritos, pancakes, and burgers, as well as desserts and cocktails.